 - 3. Taxing Districts Increase Their Budgets as Permitted by Law Each year taxing districts can legally increase their regular levy (budget from property taxes) by the lesser of 1% or inflation, plus an adjustment for new construction.
-For the 2020 tax year, several taxing districts increased their regular levy by 1% plus an adjustment for new construction. - 4.
-New Construction There was an increase to new construction for the 2019 assessment year, totaling \$653 million, up from \$569 million in 2018.
+For the 2021 tax year, several taxing districts increased their regular levy by 1% plus an adjustment for new construction & state assessed utility increase. - 4.
+New Construction There was an increase to new construction for the 2020 assessment year, totaling \$733 million, up from \$653 million in 2019.
 New construction includes remodeling activity and new homes, subdivisions, & commercial buildings.
-Regular taxing districts are allowed an increase above the 1% limit by the assessed value of new construction times the previous year's levy rate. - 5.
-Taxing Districts Use Banked Capacity Banked capacity is when taxing districts do not levy (or ask) for the full amount of tax allowed by law and may use it for a subsequent year.
-For 2020 property taxes, Port of Olympia, Olympia Metropolitan Park District, and City of Olympia used banked capacity to set their levy.
-This action allows districts to request additional funds in the current year and resulted in a tax increase for property tax collection in 2020.
+Regular taxing districts are allowed an increase above the 1% limit by the assessed value of new construction and increase in state assessed utility value times the previous year's levy rate.

-6. Creation of Regional Fire Authorities - To create a regional authority for fire protection and emergency medical services funded by a regular property tax, not to exceed \$1.50 per thousand dollars of assessed value.
+- 5. Taxing Districts Use Banked Capacity Banked capacity is when taxing districts do not levy (or ask) for the full amount of tax allowed by law and may use it for a subsequent year.
+For 2021 property taxes, Olympia Metropolitan Park District, City of Olympia, and City of Tenino used banked capacity to set their levy.
+This action allows districts to request additional funds in the current year and resulted in a tax increase for property tax collection in 2021. - 6.
+Creation of Regional Fire Authorities To create a regional authority for fire protection and emergency medical services funded by a regular property tax, not to exceed \$1.50 per thousand dollars of assessed value.